 - What is CFA Institute’s Professional Conduct Program?

 - What happens during a CFA professional conduct investigation?

 - What kinds of disciplinary sanctions could be imposed?

-- What do I do if I’m being investigated?
+- What do I do if I’m under a CFA investigation?

 - How to minimize the risk of getting a PCP investigation?